AndHann404/IT-Ticketing-System/README.md

 It Ensures:
 - Clear documentation
 - Proper routing
-- Efficient communication
+- Efficient communication with user
-- Accountability
 - Traceability of troubleshooting steps